A non-computer-person’s guide to how Mastodon instances work

 You may have already signed up for an instance and want to move to a different one.
 In Settings > Account > Account Settings, you can redirect your old account to your new one, which automatically moves all your followers and flags your old account as inactive with a redirect to your new one.
 Your posts will remain on the old instance, however, and you have to manually transfer the list of accounts you’re following and your block/mute lists using Settings > Import and Export.

 One privacy concern to keep in mind is that each instance’s administrator can see all the the posts made by its members — even direct messages and posts set as “private”.
 If you do not feel comfortable with allowing anyone else to see all of your posts, you may wish to pay for the hosting fees or the hardware to set up your own personal instance.

 Since they’re usually hobbyists and amateurs rather than professionals, administrators of small instances can sometimes disappear for long periods of time, struggle to fix technical problems and downtime, or get sick of being in charge of an instance.
 Unless you already know the administrator well or are willing to jump to another instance, you might want to stick with a larger instance when you’re first getting started so that you avoid these possible issues.

 - If you don’t like the default web client or find it disorienting, there are many available apps with alternate ways of displaying the timelines.
-JoinMastodon has a regularly-updated list of desktop and mobile apps.
-I personally like Toot! on iOS.
+JoinMastodon has a regularly updated list of desktop and mobile apps.
+The official apps are a good place to start, but I personally like Toot! on iOS.